antholeole/blog/src/content/blog/writing-a-nix-flake-module.md

 }
 ```

 what does _that_ say?
-We defined a sub-module called `string-repeater`. the type of the submodule is... well, a submodule! we pass in `system` and `pkgs` into that submodule.
-Either we define some primative, or a submodule.
-Any "nested attribute" is a submodule.
-That submodule needs its own `options` section, too.
+We defined a sub-module called `string-repeater`. the type of the submodule is... well, a submodule!
+Either we define some primative, or a submodule: any "nested attribute" is a submodule.
+We do this becuase we want to logically group together options; you may go as deep as you'd like with submodules; `my.sub.module.that.you.plug.in.enable = true` is perfectly valid, given you define submodule types all the way down.
+It's polite to namespace options; if we just had a top-level `repeat` option, that would be very rude.
+Instead, we want to define `string-repeater.repeat`.

 Lets first add the `repeat` and `times` part that we talked about: